pepkit/pipestat/docs/usage.md

 developers to communicate -- results produced by a pipeline can easily and reliably become an input for downstream analyses.
-The object exposes API for interacting with the results and pipeline status and can be backed by either a YAML-formatted file or a PostgreSQL database.
+The object exposes API for interacting with the results and pipeline status and can be backed by either a YAML-formatted file or a database.
 ```

 ## `pipestat report --help`